GoldenMaximo/GoldenMaximo/README.md

     Howdy partner 🤠
 </h3>

-<p>I'm into solving difficult problems and exercising logic, not too much into design and layout, contrary to my mostly frontend/mobile background.</p>
+<p>I like to solve difficult problems and flex logic like it's a muscle.
+No pain no gain.</p>
+<p>Designs and layouts are cool but algorithims are cooler.</p>

 <h3>
     I'm currently working on: